 A Sanitarian uses scientific methods while defining the potential hazards, assessing risk, and evaluating exposures in the environment while finding suitable substitutes, which are harmless or less harmful.

 Working in conjunction with other Public Health practitioners – the Sanitarian uses the art and science of Public Health to protect and improve the health of people and their communities.
 This work is achieved by promoting healthy lifestyles, researching disease and injury prevention, and advocating policies to detect, prevent, and respond to infectious diseases through the organized efforts and informed choices of society, organizations, public and private communities, and individuals.
-Sanitarians are qualified to suggest alternative safe processes, methods, and appropriate control mechanisms to manage environmental health risks and improve quality of life
+Sanitarians are qualified to suggest alternative safe processes, methods, and appropriate control mechanisms to manage environmental health risks and improve quality of life.

 Scope of Practice